 The Summer Honors Program is the primary vehicle used by OGC to recruit law students for attorney positions.
 Information on how to apply is available on the Summer Honors Program page.

-OGC offers a 2-year Honors Legal Fellowship for applicants who are about to graduate from law school or complete a judicial clerkship.
+OGC offers a 2-year Honors Legal Fellowship for applicants who are about to graduate from law school or have completed a judicial clerkship or have prior law experience within two to three years of graduation from an ABA-accredited law school.
 OGC is seeking applicants with excellent analytical and writing abilities, a strong commitment to public service, effective "people" skills, and an ability to take on significant responsibility.
-OGC will be accepting applications for this position to start September 2013.
+OGC will be accepting applications for this position to start September 2014.

 EPA is an equal opportunity employer.